Courtland Sutton Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Matchup vs. Cleveland

-- Sutton's 49 receiving yards per game in his two matchups against the Browns are 18.5 fewer than his over/under for Thursday's game.
+- Sutton has averaged 49 receiving yards per game in his two career matchups against the Browns, 19.5 fewer than his over/under for Thursday's game.

-- In two matchups, Sutton has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Browns.
+- Sutton has caught a touchdown pass versus the Browns once, but did not have multiple TDs in that game.

-- The 243.7 passing yards the Browns yield per game makes them the NFL's 10th-ranked pass defense this season.
+- This week Sutton will face the NFL's 10th-ranked pass defense (243.7 yards allowed per game).

 Recent Performances

-- In last week's outing against the Raiders, Sutton was targeted 14 times, picking up 94 yards on eight receptions while scoring one touchdown.
+- In last week's game against the Raiders, Sutton was targeted 14 times and recorded eight catches for 94 yards and scored one touchdown.

-- Over his last three outings, Sutton has 261 receiving yards on 18 receptions (33 targets), with two touchdowns, averaging 87.0 yards per game.
+- Sutton's 33 targets have led to 18 receptions for 261 yards (87.0 per game) and two touchdowns in his last three games.

 Sutton's Denver Teammates